jdquerales/MilestoneProject_2/README.md

 - Destinations of the month with interactivity using JQuery and Google maps API.

-- Contact form witj EmailJS SDK feature.
+- Contact form with EmailJS SDK feature.

 - JavaScript function in index.html to display date and time.